AaliyaJakir/kobo-QuizGenerator/README.md

 ### Updating your books

 To update your books, you'll need to:
-1. Get `calibre_kobo_server.py` which is available at the kobo-syllabusFetch repository -- This has an endpoint to update books.json with your books (unfortunately koreader.sqlite doesn't easily offer this information..
-I searched..)
+- Get `calibre_kobo_server.py` which is available at the kobo-syllabusFetch repository -- This has an endpoint to update books.json with your books (unfortunately koreader.sqlite doesn't easily offer this information.. )
-2. Run `updateBooks.sh` -- you can do this using Nickelmenu with this configuration:
-`menu_item:main:Update Logseq:cmd_spawn:/bin/sh /mnt/onboard/.adds/syllabusFetch/updateBooks.sh`

 ---